Stages of Risk Management for Actuaries by Swati Jindal

 Risk Identification

-BIGGEST RISK IS THE POSSIBILITY OF OCCURRENCE OF ADVERSE EVENT THAT hAS NOT OCCURRED BEFORE.
-For example, Impact caused by coronavirus pandemic.
+BIGGEST RISK IS THE POSSIBILITY OF the OCCURRENCE OF an ADVERSE EVENT THAT has NOT OCCURRED BEFORE.
+For example, the Impact caused by the coronavirus pandemic.

 As risks that are expected to occur, can be controlled through various techniques, to some extent.